16 Best Lens for Event Photography: (2023 Guide & Reviews)

 You might even want the 17 to 28 if you like to shoot mostly wide.

-The second negative is that there is no manual focus switch between auto and manual focus sometimes on the fly.
+The second negative is that no manual focus switch allows you to switch between auto and manual focus on the fly.

 You need to switch to manual focus, but the remedy is pretty easy if you set a custom button for manual focus override; you hold it down and change the focus to manual focus.